 To elevate everyone's cooking skills to the next level, Samokat gives its shoppers a sharp offer on Jamie Oliver kitchen knives and accessories.
 Collect the full collection consisting of 5 kitchen knives and cooking accessories such as a sharpening knife, kitchen scissors, a knife stand, and an acacia cutting board.
 App users simply add the selected items from the impressive Jamie Oliver collection to their digital shopping cart, and the discount is applied immediately without any additional actions required.
 Learn more here!

 COVID-19 is pushing the retail and food industry into a digital transformation.
-Burger King is following other food giants such as McDonald’s and Starbucks with a digital loyalty programme.
+For example, Burger King follows other food giants such as McDonald’s and Starbucks with a digital loyalty program.

 Madison Avenue, New York’s primary destination for luxury retail, has partnered with Coniq to design a new loyalty-driven shopping experience to increase store visits, reward transactions, and boost sales.
-The loyalty app IQ Connect from Coniq will reward people for shopping, offer a personalized experience, and allows shoppers to user personal services.
+The loyalty app IQ Connect from Coniq will reward people for shopping, offer a personalized experience, and allow shoppers to use personal services.

 To make shopping more pleasant and cost-efficient, Kaufland Slovakia is launching a new loyalty card called the Kaufland Card.
-The card can be used both digitally and physically, offers special discounts for members, discount coupons, competitions, and points collection.
+The card, which can be used both digitally and physically, offers special discounts for members, discount coupons, competitions, and points collection.